ARMmbed/mbed-os/docs/design-documents/features/connectivity/TLSSocket - Design document.md

 Example user: https://github.com/coisme/Mbed-to-Azure-IoT-Hub/blob/new-TLSSocket/MQTTNetwork.h

-# Tools and Configuration Changes
+# Tools and configuration changes

-No tool changes required
+No tool changes required.

-# Other Information
+# Other information

 ## Selecting Mbed TLS secure socket or offloaded TLS socket

-By default system is configured to use Mbed TLS based secure socket as only few network stacks support offloaded TLS socket.
-Offloaded TLS socket can be enabled in application json configuration file by setting: `"nsapi.offload-tlssocket": true`
+By default, the system is configured to use the Mbed TLS based secure socket because only a few network stacks support offloaded TLS socket.
+You can enable the offloaded TLS socket in the application json configuration file by setting: `"nsapi.offload-tlssocket": true`.

 ## Reusability

 Mbed TLS secure socket:
 Parts of the state machine are probably relevant when implementing DTLS socket.

-TLSSocketWrapper is entirely reusable when doing TLS handshake using any socket type.
+TLSSocketWrapper is entirely reusable when doing the TLS handshake using any socket type.
 It does not have tight bindings to TCP.

 Offloaded secure socket:
-Current implementation is for TLS only and does not support DTLS.
+The current implementation is for TLS only and does not support DTLS.

 ## Assumptions

-We are assuming that server certificate is given from the application to `TLSSocket::set_root_ca_cert()` interface in a format that is understood by Mbed TLS or, in offloaded TLS socket case, the implementation of TLS socket in network stack.
+We assume the server certificate is given from the application to `TLSSocket::set_root_ca_cert()` interface in a format that is understood by Mbed TLS or, in the case of the offloaded TLS socket, the implementation of TLS socket in the network stack.

 ## Deprecations

-No deprecations
+No deprecations.

 ## Security

-Offloaded TLS socket has one major security difference compared to Mbed TLS based secure socket.
-In Mbed TLS secure socket data is encrypted already by application processor and therefore all user data between MCU and network interface HW is encrypted.
-But with offloaded TLS socket, encryption happens in network stack, which can be implemented in network HW resulting in data between MCU and network HW being unencrypted (e.g. in cellular case, UART traffic between MCU and cellular modem).
+The offloaded TLS socket has one major security difference compared to the Mbed TLS based secure socket.
+In Mbed TLS secure socket, the application processor has already encrypted the data.
+Therefore, all user data between MCU and network interface hardware is encrypted.
+But with offloaded TLS socket, encryption happens in the network stack, which can be implemented in network hardware and result in data between the MCU and network hardware being unencrypted (for example, in cellular, UART traffic between the MCU and cellular modem).

 ## Memory consumption

-Maybe one of the biggest reason selecting offloaded TLSSocket is memory consumption.
-In offloaded TLSSocket TLS implementation can be in modem firmware resulting in a significantly smaller application size and RAM consumption if application does not need Mbed TLS functionality for other reasons.
+One of the main reasons to select the offloaded TLSSocket is memory consumption.
+In the offloaded TLSSocket, the TLS implementation can be in modem firmware, which results in a significantly smaller application size and RAM consumption if application does not need Mbed TLS functionality for other reasons.